RINEARN/rinpn/README.md

 - Microsoft Windows is either a registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.

 - Linux is a trademark of linus torvalds in the United States and/or other countries.

+* ChatGPT is a trademark or a registered trademark of OpenAI OpCo, LLC in the United States and other countries.

 - Other names may be either a registered trademarks or trademarks of their respective owners.